Welcome! Meet Hannah Nicklin…

 - hold a space for people to open up and feel safe in a non-judgement environment

-- and provide a service where you will feel more like you, without the weight on your shoulders, aching lower back and tight calves.
+- and provide a service where you will feel more like you, without the weight of the world on your shoulders, aching lower back and tight calves.

 …this is my story…